rodluger/trappist1/README.md

 If you alread have <b>EVEREST</b> installed, please upgrade it:
 <pre><code>pip install everest-pipeline --upgrade</code></pre>
 For more information on installing and using <b>EVEREST</b>, check out the [project github page](https://github.com/rodluger/everest).
-Next, download the raw TPF data for TRAPPIST-1 and its neighbors from [this Zenodo link](https://doi.org/10.5281/zenodo.376863) and place them in the [data folder](data/).
+Next, you have a choice: you can either **(1)** use the pre-existing FITS files in the [output](output) folder to reproduce our figures, conduct planet searches, etc., or **(2)** you can generate them all from scratch.

+### 1. Use Existing FITS Files
+This one is easy.
+If you simply run [trappist1.py](trappist1.py), it will automatically copy the FITS files over to the EVEREST directory for TRAPPIST-1 and run the scripts to generate all the figures.
+You can then peek at the code and tailor it to your needs.

+### 2. De-trend from Scratch
+This one is a little more involved.
+First, you'll have to download the raw TPF data for TRAPPIST-1 and its neighbors from [this Zenodo link](https://doi.org/10.5281/zenodo.376863) and place them in the [data folder](data/).
+Next, comment out [these lines in trappist1.py](https://github.com/rodluger/trappist1/blob/166c9d880761fcba0fa7083dd6b31126bcc99020/trappist1.py#L452-L454) to force the code to generate new FITS files.
+As the TPFs are ingested into **EVEREST**, you will be asked to manually select apertures for each target.
+Do this by clicking and dragging along the pixels you want in the aperture.
+Please note that the targets move around a lot over the course of the campaign (slide the bar at the bottom to see the postage stamp at different points in time).
+You'll have to define an aperture that's large enough to contain virtually all of the flux from the target, but not *too* large as to compromise the background subtraction routine.
+For saturated stars, add a little padding at the top and bottom of saturated columns just in case.

 ## The Code
 The methods in [trappist1.py](trappist1.py) allow users to plot and interact with the <b>EVEREST</b> light curve for TRAPPIST-1, as well as to reproduce several of the figures in the <a href="#">paper</a>.